apache/sedona/README.md

 This function executes a spatial range query on the PointRDD.
 The first parameter stands for the query window and the second one stands for the spatial predicate.
 The query result is one RectangleRDD.
 Note: The query window is a Polygon which is one type in JTS topology suite.
 The spatial predicate can be either "fully contain" (0) or "overlap and fully contain" (1).

-  * `RectanglePairRDD SpatialJoinQuery(RectangleRDD rectangleRDD,Integer Condition,Integer GridNumberHorizontal,Integer GridNumberVertical)`
+  * `SpatialPairRDD<Envelope,ArrayList<Envelope>> SpatialJoinQuery(RectangleRDD rectangleRDD,Integer Condition,Integer GridNumberHorizontal,Integer GridNumberVertical)`
   *
 This function executes a spatial join query on the RectangleRDD.
 This function firstly creates one grid file based on spatial coordinates of the two input datasets and each element from both of the two input datasets is assigned to one grid cell.
 Then this functions joins the elements, which lie inside the same grid, from two input datasets.
 The first parameter is one RectangleRDD which contains a set of rectangle query windows, the second one stands for the spatial predicate, the third one is the granularity of the grid file on horizontal direction and the fourth one is the granularity of the grid file on vertical direction.
 The query result is one RectanglePairRDD which can be parsed or persisted on files.
 Note: Every query window is a rectangle which is called Envelope type in JTS topology suite.
 The spatial predicate can be either "fully contain" (0) or "overlap and fully contain" (1).

-  * `PolygonPairRDD SpatialJoinQueryWithMBR(PolygonRDD polygonRDD,Integer Condition,Integer GridNumberHorizontal,Integer GridNumberVertical)`
+  * `SpatialPairRDD<Polygon,ArrayList<Envelope>> SpatialJoinQueryWithMBR(PolygonRDD polygonRDD,Integer Condition,Integer GridNumberHorizontal,Integer GridNumberVertical)`

   This function executes a spatial join query on the RectangleRDD.
 This function firstly uses the Minimum Bounding Rectangle set of the first parameter to call SpatialJoinQuery(RectangleRDD rectangleRDD,Integer Condition,Integer GridNumberHorizontal,Integer GridNumberVertical).
 Then this function uses the first parameter instead its MBR to refine the spatial join query result.
 The first parameter is one PolygonRDD which contains a set of polygon query windows, the second one stands for the spatial predicate, the third one is the granularity of the grid file on horizontal direction and the fourth one is the granularity of the grid file on vertical direction.
 The query result is one PolygonPairRDD which can be parsed or persisted on files.
 Note: Every query window is a Polygon which is one type in JTS topology suite.
 The spatial predicate can be either "fully contain" (0) or "overlap and fully contain" (1).